benjithaimmortal/monjibram/_posts/0000-00-00-static-sites-and-filtering-things.md

 var totalPages = new Number ($(".post-flex").data("totalPages"));

 function loadMorePosts() {
-  // I make a pretty little loading function.
-Though it's so fast you never see it :)
+  // I make a pretty little loading function. though it's so fast you never see it :)
   $(".skeleton").addClass("active");

-  // that thing I keep writing about
+  // that thing I keep telling you about
   $.ajax({
     type: 'GET',
     // example, https://www.monjibram.com/blog/2